Top carriers in your state include:

 • Personal injury protection coverage: $15,000 max per person & $30,000 max per accident

-Here are the state minimum insurance amounts for the District of Columbia:
+Here are the state minimum insurance amounts for the DC:

 • Bodily injury liability: $25,000 max per person & $50,000 max per accident